realm/realm-dart/README.md

     dart pub add realm_dart
     ```

 * Install the `realm_dart` package into the application.
-This downloads and copies the required native binaries to the app directory
+This downloads and copies the required native binaries to the app directory.

     ```
     dart run realm_dart install